 The Surprising Endurance of “Hits”

 Apparently, we aren’t quite as adventuresome in our tastes as we’d like to believe.
 We are attracted to products and services that are validated by other consumers.
 We rely on each other as guides.
-Consequently, greater variety (supply) is not always matched by consumption (demand).
+The great growth in product variety may not be matched by an equally great growth in choices made by consumers. ,

 The degree to which Elberse’s argument invalidates the Long Tail theory is somewhat dependent on where we choose draw the line between the “head” and the “tail”; that is to say, what level of consumption/sales we think constitutes a “hit”.
 For me, though, the most useful aspect of her work is that it reminds us that there are important forces at play that give shape to the distribution of sales (head and tail).
 The increased variety of products sold is not merely the result of increased choice, as one might believe from reading Anderson’s work.